Today let’s talk about back dysfunction. To speak on that topic, here is John Izzo.

 In this day and age of technology, sedentary lifestyles, and poor posture—all trainers have their hands full trying to enforce optimal exercise execution.
-And I don’t simply mean “not swinging the arms” during biceps curls or “not going low enough on barbell squats”.
-I am referring to very small deviations in optimal performance.
+And I don’t simply mean “not swinging the arms” during biceps curls or “not going low enough on barbell squats.”
+I am referring to minimal deviations in optimal Performance.

 Common Rookie Trainer Mistakes